conjurinc/apidocs/src/api.md

 FORMAT: 1A
 HOST: https://conjur.myorg.com

-# Conjur API
+# Conjur Enterprise (V4) API

-Welcome to the Conjur API documentation!
+Welcome to the Conjur Enterprise (V4) API documentation!

 Any manipulation of roles, resources and permissions in Conjur can be done through this API.

+Looking for the Conjur V5 API? https://www.conjur.org/api.html

 # Authentication